nboldhq/docs/contents/50-governance-policies/Creating Teams only through Templates.md

 Following this [documentation by Microsoft,](https://learn.microsoft.com/en-us/microsoft-365/solutions/manage-creation-of-groups?view=o365-worldwide) you'll be able to set only a group user (based on a security group) who will be able to create Office 365 and therefore teams, through the regular way.

-The only thing you must do is to make sure that the Service Account is belonging to the security group that can create Office 365 Group in the tenant.
+> **Important Note!!** Please make sure that the Service Account is belonging to the security group that can create Office 365 Group in the tenant.